python-tap/tappy/docs/producers.rst

-    ok 7 - The parser extracts a test number. ok 8 - The parser extracts an ok line. ok 9 - The parser extracts a plan line. ok 10 - The parser extracts a plan line.
+    ok 7 - The parser extracts a test number. ok 8 - The parser extracts an ok line. ok 9 - The parser extracts a plan line. ok 10 - The parser extracts a plan line containing a SKIP.
     1..10

 TAPTestRunner